SammeJanderson/Algorithms/README.md

-A list of algorithms that explore recursive functions, big O notation and dinamic programing.
+# Algorithms

+this repo is dedicated to my study of algorithms , such as problem-solving, data structures, optimization, technics and so on.